pfinorbi/kubernetes-resume-challenge/README.md

 }
 ```

-Using the updated application code build and push the image to the resistry and update the deployment manifest with the new image version
+Using the updated application code build and push the image to the registry and update the deployment manifest with the new image version.

 To apply and monitor the rollout execute the following commands:

 ```
-kubectl apply -f website-deployment.yaml
+kubectl apply -f website-deployment.yaml --namespace $NS

-kubectl rollout status deployment/ecom-web-deployment
+kubectl rollout status deployment/ecom-web-deployment --namespace $NS
 ```

 ### Roll back deployment